×

 4. Add ground meat last, mixing just until combined.

-5. Divide mixture into 12 portions and press lightly into muffin liners.
-They should mound slightly above the rim.
+6. Divide mixture into 12 portions and press into muffin liners.
+Roll into giant meatballs before pressing into the muffin tin so that they bake more evenly.
+They should mound above the rim of the tin.

 Preparing the Mashed Potatoes